HaydenLikesGold/FTP-Client/README.md

 this would include the login information.

 ## Credit
-I worked individually on this project for a lab in my networking course
+I worked individually on this project for a lab in my networking course.